-Earth breeze as a company offsets any carbon production by packing their laundry strips in compostable plastic-free cardboard packaging.
-If you are a consumer who is looking to reduce your carbon footprint and have sustainable living, then Earth breeze should be on your list of companies.
+As a company, Earth Breeze offsets any carbon production by packing their laundry strips in compostable plastic-free cardboard packaging.
+If you are a consumer who is looking to reduce your carbon footprint and have sustainable living, then Earth Breeze should be on your list of companies.

-Switching to a sustainable laundry detergent like Earth breeze helps you remove stains, and fight against pollution, waste, and climate change.
-Check out my detailed review about earth breeze here and get 40% off when you buy them with zerowasteman.
+Switching to a sustainable laundry detergent like Earth Breeze helps you remove stains and fight against pollution, waste, and climate change.
+Check out my detailed review of earth breeze here and get 40% off when you buy them with zerowasteman.

-KeepCup is a company based out of Australia and they are essentially promoting people to stop using disposable coffee cups.
-Abigail and Jamie Forsyth, the founders of the KeepCup company had concerns about the volume of packaging being consumed in their Cafe business, particularly disposable cups which are lined with polyethylene, and at that time were non-recyclable.
+KeepCup is a company based out of Australia, and they are essentially promoting people to stop using disposable coffee cups.
+Abigail and Jamie Forsyth, the founders of the KeepCup company, had concerns about the volume of packaging consumed in their Cafe business, particularly disposable cups, which are lined with polyethylene, and at that time, were non-recyclable.

-Being in the cafe business and seeing how much plastic was being consumed and stacked in the garbage to end up in local landfills, they decided to design and manufacture their reusable cup for coffee refills and for people to enjoy coffee on the go.
+Being in the cafe business and seeing how much plastic was being consumed and stacked in the garbage to end up in local landfills, they designed and manufactured their reusable cup for coffee refills and for people to enjoy coffee on the go.

 Reusable mugs help you avoid wasting a bunch of disposable cups that add to the earth’s plastic pollution crisis.